Skip to content

 The landscapes in this part of China are, to say the least, wonderful.
 This is the Hemu village at sunrise, about -25 °C…

-In addition to the Hemu village, a place worth visiting is Kanas Lake, which, in winter, is completely frozen and offers very beautiful scenery in every season.
+In addition to the Hemu village, a place worth visiting is Kanas Lake, which is completely frozen in winter and offers beautiful scenery in every season.
 According to local legends, the lake is home to a monster shaped like a Chinese dragon.

 It is also possible to see some rare Camels, at least in this area of Xinjiang.